COrtaDev/Gitcamp/README.md

 # Gitcamp
-This will be a clone of Hipcamp
+Welcome to a clone of Hipcamp!